emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: zorn93.html

+    Dynamic storage allocation is an important part of a large class of computer programs written in C and C++.
+High-performance algorithms for dynamic storage allocation have been, and will continue to be, of considerable interest.
+This paper presents detailed measurements of the cost of dynamic storage allocation in 11 diverse C and C++ programs using five very different dynamic storage allocation implementations, including a conservative
+    garbage collection algorithm.
+Four of the allocator implementations measured are publicly-available on the Internet.
+A number of the programs used in these measurements are also available on the Internet to facilitate further research in dynamic storage allocation.
+Finally, the data presented in this paper is an abbreviated version of more extensive statistics that are also publicly-available on the Internet.

 * .. _DB76:

   L. Peter Deutsch, Daniel G. Bobrow.
 1976. "`An Efficient, Incremental, Automatic Garbage Collector <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.63.4603&rep=rep1&type=pdf>`_".
 CACM. vol. 19, no. 9, pp. 522--526.